Skip to main content

 The Story Behind {P}eelOps

-I started on the helpdesk.
+We started on helpdesks.
 Password resets.
 Printer jams.
 Explaining to users why "password123" wasn't going to cut it. ("But it has a number!")

 Every vendor promised a "single pane of glass."
 Funny how we ended up with fifteen panes and a migraine.